 Choosing the best flea treatment

+Both Frontline and Advantage are manufactured by large, multinational companies.
+Merial being the producer of Frontline, and Bayer the producer of Advantage.
 In fact, both companies have a long history in both human and animal pharmaceuticals and manufacture various products in their flea treatment ranges.

 What’s the best flea treatment for dogs, at a glance